-In the opinion of Edwards Angell Palmer & Dodge LLP, Bond Counsel to the Bank ("Bond Counsel"), based upon an analysis of existing laws, regulations, rulings, and court decisions, and assuming, among other matters, compliance with certain covenants, interest on the 2008 Series B Bonds is excluded from gross income for federal income tax purposes under Section 103 of the Internal Revenue Code of 1986 (the "Code").
-Bond Counsel is of the further opinion that interest on the 2008 Series B Bonds is not a specific preference item for purposes of the federal individual or corporate alternative minimum taxes, although Bond Counsel observes that such interest is included in adjusted current earnings when calculating corporate alternative minimum taxable income.
-Bond Counsel expresses no opinion regarding any other federal tax consequences arising with respect to the ownership or disposition of, or the accrual or receipt of interest on, the 2008 Series B Bonds.
+In the opinion of Edwards Angell Palmer & Dodge LLP, Bond Counsel to the Bank ("Bond Counsel"), based upon an analysis of existing laws, regulations, rulings, and court decisions, and assuming, among other matters, compliance with certain covenants, interest on the Bonds is excluded from gross income for federal income tax purposes under Section 103 of the Internal Revenue Code of 1986 (the "Code").
+Bond Counsel is of the further opinion that interest on Bonds is not a specific preference item for purposes of the federal individual or corporate alternative minimum taxes, and is not included in adjusted current earnings when calculating corporate alternative minimum taxable income.
+Bond Counsel expresses no opinion regarding any other federal tax consequences arising with respect to the ownership or disposition of, or the accrual or receipt of interest on, the Bonds.

-The Code imposes various requirements relating to the exclusion from gross income for federal income tax purposes of interest on obligations such as the 2008 Series B Bonds.
-Failure to comply with these requirements may result in interest on the 2008 Series B Bonds being included in gross income for federal income tax purposes, possibly from the date of original issuance of the 2008 Series B Bonds.
-The Bank has covenanted to comply with such requirements to ensure that interest on the 2008 Series B Bonds will not be included in federal gross income.
+The Code imposes various requirements relating to the exclusion from gross income for federal income tax purposes of interest on obligations such as the Bonds.
+Failure to comply with these requirements may result in interest on the Bonds being included in gross income for federal income tax purposes, possibly from the date of original issuance of the Bonds.
+The Bank has covenanted to comply with such requirements to ensure that interest on the Bonds will not be included in federal gross income.
 The opinion of Bond Counsel assumes compliance with these requirements.

-Bond Counsel is also of the opinion that, under existing law, interest on the 2008 Series B Bonds is exempt from the New Hampshire personal income tax on interest and dividends.
-Bond Counsel expresses no opinion regarding any other New Hampshire tax consequences arising with respect to the 2008 Series B Bonds or as to the taxability of the 2008 Series B Bonds or the income therefrom under the laws of any state other than New Hampshire.
-A complete copy of the proposed form of opinion of Bond Counsel is set forth in Appendix C hereto.
+Bond Counsel is also of the opinion that, under existing law, interest on the Bonds is exempt from the New Hampshire personal income tax on interest and dividends.
+Bond Counsel expresses no opinion regarding any other New Hampshire tax consequences arising with respect to the Bonds or as to the taxability of the Bonds or the income therefrom under the laws of any state other than New Hampshire.
+A complete copy of the proposed form of opinion of Bond Counsel is set forth in Appendix D hereto.

-To the extent the issue price of any maturity of the 2008 Series B Bonds is less than the amount to be paid at maturity of such 2008 Series B Bonds (excluding amounts stated to be interest and payable at least annually over the term of such 2008 Series B Bonds), the difference constitutes "original issue discount," the accrual of which, to the extent properly allocable to each owner thereof, is treated as interest on the 2008 Series B Bonds which is excluded from gross income for federal income tax purposes and is exempt from the New Hampshire personal income tax on interest and dividends.
-For this purpose, the issue price of a particular maturity of the 2008 Series B Bonds is the first price at which a substantial amount of such maturity of the 2008 Series B Bonds is sold to the public (excluding bond houses, brokers, or similar persons or organizations acting in the capacity of underwriters, placement agents or wholesalers).
-The original issue discount with respect to any maturity of the 2008 Series B Bonds accrues daily over the term to maturity of such 2008 Series B Bonds on the basis of a constant interest rate compounded semiannually (with straightline interpolations between compounding dates).
-The accruing original issue discount is added to the adjusted basis of such 2008 Series B Bonds to determine taxable gain or loss upon disposition (including sale, redemption, or payment on maturity) of such 2008 Series B Bonds.
-Holders of the 2008 Series B Bonds should consult their own tax advisors with respect to the tax consequences of ownership of 2008 Series B Bonds with original issue discount, including the treatment of purchasers who do not purchase such 2008 Series B Bonds in the original offering to the public at the first price at which a substantial amount of such 2008 Series B Bonds is sold to the public.
+To the extent the issue price of any maturity of the Bonds is less than the amount to be paid at maturity of such Bonds (excluding amounts stated to be interest and payable at least annually over the term of such Bonds), the difference constitutes "original issue discount," the accrual of which, to the extent properly allocable to each owner thereof, is treated as interest on the Bonds which is excluded from gross income for federal income tax purposes and is exempt from the New Hampshire personal income tax on interest and dividends.
+For this purpose, the issue price of a particular maturity of the Bonds is the first price at which a substantial amount of such maturity of the Bonds is sold to the public (excluding bond houses, brokers, or similar persons or organizations acting in the capacity of underwriters, placement agents or wholesalers).
+The original issue discount with respect to any maturity of the Bonds accrues daily over the term to maturity of such Bonds on the basis of a constant interest rate compounded semiannually (with straight-line interpolations between compounding dates).
+The accruing original issue discount is added to the adjusted basis of such Bonds to determine taxable gain or loss upon disposition (including sale, redemption, or payment on maturity) of such Bonds.
+Holders of the Bonds should consult their own tax advisors with respect to the tax consequences of ownership of Bonds with original issue discount, including the treatment of purchasers who do not purchase such Bonds in the original offering to the public at the first price at which a substantial amount of such Bonds is sold to the public.